Focus On Individual Progress and Development

 Work cycle has two parts.
-The first takes place at school in the morning until lunch.
-Typically after lunchtime, students’ work takes place in our off-campus locations under the guidance of experts in specific fields.
-Such work is usually collaborative, involves seminars, the arts or physical education.
+The first takes place at school either in the morning or after lunch, according to each student’s schedule.
+Additionally, students’ work takes place in our off-campus locations under the guidance of experts in specific fields.
+Such work is usually collaborative, involving seminars, the arts or physical education.
+For further insights into travel as a college student on a budget, explore the following resource at https://www.travelonthebrain.net/travel-as-a-college-student-budget/.
 The second part of the work cycle takes place after school at home.
 Then the students follow (or modify, if necessary) the remaining part of their work cycle plan.

 Real — rather than simulated — practice and the theory supporting that practice reinforce each other in all disciplines.
 Students acquire the skills to perform a task by doing it, analyzing the concepts underpinning it, thus integrating experience with knowledge.
 In this study process they develop the method of life-long learning.
 Equipped with this method, teenages grow into independent, adaptable and constructive adults.